juanbkm/donor2019/content/modalities/trust-funds/single-partner-trust-funds.md

 pageid: dr-sptf
 summary: |
   ADB is a trustee of 18 active single-partner trust funds, with contributions from Australia, Canada, People’s Republic of China, Denmark, France, Ireland, Japan, Republic of Korea, and Spain.

+  Of the $181 million allocated by trust funds, $58 million (32%) were from single-partner trust funds.
+All ADB-approved projects is net of savings for financially completed projects and direct charges.
+The trust funds with new projects in 2019 are:

 chart:
 tf:
   - item: